 \subsection{On relevant definitions of E-1QFAs}

-As mentioned earlier, an E-1QFA is a theoretical model for a quantum computer with finite workspace \cite{22} which can be seen as a generalization of MM-1QFA.
-In what follows, we first state the definition of E-1QFA as follows. \begin{df}[{{\it modification of \cite{22}}}] An E-1QFA defined on the alphabet $\Sigma$ is a sextuple
+As mentioned earlier, an E-1QFA is a theoretical model for a quantum computer with finite workspace \cite{22} and can be viewed as a generalization of MM-1QFA.
+In what follows, we first present the definition of an E-1QFA. \begin{df}[{{\it Modification of \cite{22}}}] An E-1QFA over the alphabet $\Sigma$ is a sextuple